NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 176 ];
 ```

-But condition code should be set as it is an operation.
+Note that condition code should be set as it is an operation.

 ```hcl
 178 ## Should the condition codes be updated?